Brian Habib

-Brian Habib (born December 2, 1964) is a former professional American football player who played offensive lineman for 11 seasons for the Minnesota Vikings, Denver Broncos, and Seattle Seahawks.
-With the Broncos, he won Super Bowl XXXII, beating the Green Bay Packers.
+Brian Habib (born December 2, 1964) is an American former professional football player who played offensive lineman for 11 seasons for the Minnesota Vikings, Denver Broncos, and Seattle Seahawks.
+He was selected by the Vikings in the tenth round of the 1988 NFL draft.
+With the Broncos, he won Super Bowl XXXII.

 Habib currently is an offensive line coach for Del Norte High School in Poway, California.
 He also works as a real estate agent serving the Poway, Rancho Bernardo, and 4S Ranch neighborhoods of San Diego, California.